repconn/iac-starter-kit/live/aws-acme/README.md

 # AWS account

-This is a separate AWS account, that have its own backend
+This is a separate AWS account, that have its own backend.